Kyle333-glitch/react-native-virtual-piano/README.md

 - 📳 **Responsive tactile feedback** - customizable haptics for note presses and releases.
 - 🌀 **No gamification clutter** - no popups and distractions.
 - ✨ **Advanced** - supports professional-level capabilities like fluid glissando and advanced multitouch
-- 📱 **Native look & feel** - React Native uses the same familar, platform-native components that apps written in the OS's native language use.
+- 📱 **Native look & feel** - React Native uses the same familiar, platform-native components that apps written in the OS's native language use.

 ## Answers to Hack Cider form questions